koel/koel/docs/plus/cloud-storage-support.md

-# Storage Support
+# Cloud Storage Support

 In addition to storing your music on the same server as Koel’s installation via the `local` storage driver, Koel Plus offers several different file storage options, including Amazon S3, S3-compatible services, Dropbox, and likely more in the future.
 This page will guide you through the process of setting up these storage options.